- Undergraduate Program

 - Bridge Program

-Computer Graphics and Visualization Track
+Computer Graphics and Visualization Track - Prior to Fall 2019

 The track is designed to prepare students for work and/or for graduate school in computer graphics, visualization, and related areas.
 Computer graphics refers to modeling (including 3D acquisition) and rendering 3D objects and scenes.
 Visualization refers to using imagery to convey digital information and facilitate its interpretation and analysis.
 Jobs and activities for students graduating from this track may include: